-DMSOPEN had a disk file header descriptor in its local stack when it got swapped out tenlarged by PBIT on SIB.
-The DESCRIPTOR has been replaced by an SIRW to the header stack. swapped out to be
+DMSOPEN had a disk file header descriptor in its local stack when it got swapped out to be enlarged by PBIT on SIB.
+The DESCRIPTOR has been replaced by an SIRW to the header stack.

 P1537 MCP - DANGLING REPLY EVENT IN "GETUSERDISK"